worepix/doc-chester/source/firmware/firmware-quick-start.rst

 #.
 Download and Install `VSCode IDE <https://code.visualstudio.com/>`__ first
 #.
 Download and Install `HARDWARIO Toolchain <https://github.com/hardwario/bch-toolchain-windows/releases>`_,  keep the default install options if in doubt (:ref:`details <windows-setup>`)
 #.
-Create HARDWARIO folder where all your HARDWARIO projects will be located and right-click on that folder and choose Open with Toolchain????????
+Create HARDWARIO folder where all your HARDWARIO projects will be located and right-click on that folder and choose Open with Toolchain
 #.
 Create a new project skeleton using bcf by typing ``bcf create my_project``
 #.
 Go to the new created folder by typing ``cd my_project``
 #.
 Run VSCode by typing ``code .`` (note the dot ".")